Dr. Omar Ramon Serrano Oswald (欧山)

 This article analyzes the domestic drivers of regulatory state formation in India and Brazil and its consequences for the global rules governing pharmaceutical patents.
 We look into two key domestic regulatory initiatives: India’s Section 3(d) and Brazil´s prior consent requirement.
 These case studies provide two key insights.
 Firstly, the transition towards regulatory states in emerging countries is a bulky road and does not progress in linear ways.
 Secondly, once regulatory capacity and capability have been solidified, domestic policy innovations can become internationally influential.
 This needs not work through the traditional channels of multilateralism, but can also occur horizontally through policy-diffusion to other jurisdictions.

-New!!
 Book Chapter

 TRIPS Implementation in Developing Countries: Likely scenarios to 2025